Streampunk/nodencl/README.md

 The results are measurements in microseconds for the total time (`totalTime`) taken to run the program, the time taken to move data to the kernel (`dataToKernel`), the time taken to execute the kernel (`kernelExec`) and the time taken to make the result available in system memory (`dataFromKernel`).
 On resolution of the promise, the output buffer will contain the result of the execution.

-Note that the execution model is currently limited to a single input and single output buffer.
-The intention is to add support for input and output objects with names parameters that can be matched with the function parameters of the kernel entry point function.
-Note also that the size of the input buffer is passed as the `count` parameter into the kernel.

 ### Measuring performance

-A example test script that moves blocks of memory of a given size to and from the system memory and GPU memory, executing an example kernel process between, is provided as script [`measureWriteExecRead.js`](scratch/measureWriteExecRead.js).
+An example test script that moves blocks of memory of a given size to and from the system memory and GPU memory, executing an example kernel process between, is provided as script [`measureWriteExecRead.js`](scratch/measureWriteExecRead.js).
 To run the script:

     node scratch/measureWriteExecRead.js <buffer_size> <svm_type>